-Legal TermThe formal name for the "Independent Review Organization""Independent Review Entity."
-It is sometimes called the "IRE. --
+Legal Term The formal name for the "Independent Review Entity."
+It endent Review Organization" is the is sometimes called the "IRE." -- ---

 The independent review organization is an independent organization hired by Medicare.
 It is not connected with us and is not a government agency.
 This organization decides whether the decision we made is correct or if it should be changed.
 Medicare oversees its work.